Long Island Power Authority (LIPA)

 Q: Where does Long Island’s electricity come from?

-A: Power comes from a mix of sources, including natural gas plants, renewable energy projects (like solar), and imported electricity from the mainland grid via transmission cables.
+A: Power comes from a mix of sources, including regional power plants, renewable-energy projects, and imported electricity delivered through transmission connections to the broader grid.

 Q: Why was LIPA created?